 - Upon entry, all guests must sign the release and waiver of liability.
 Enter at your own risk.

 - Each vehicle will be given a garbage bag.
 We ask you contain your own trash and dispose of it in our dumpster at the front gate on your way home.
 Thanks in advance for pitching in.

 - Please park no less than 10 feet apart from your neighbor on all sides.

-- Registration is located at the Announcer Tower.
+- Registration is located at the White Trailer beside the Announcer Tower.